Hawaiʻi Prosecuting Attorney Office, Criminal Investigations Unit

-The County of Hawaii, Office of the Prosecuting Attorney, Criminal Investigations Unit is the law enforcement agency for the County of Hawaii, Office of the Prosecuting Attorney.
+The County of Hawaiʻi, Office of the Prosecuting Attorney, Criminal Investigations Unit is the law enforcement agency for the County of Hawaiʻi, Office of the Prosecuting Attorney.
 It is tasked with full state police powers to: enforces all State laws and Department rules; conduct investigations of the most complex, confidential and diverse civil/criminal cases being considered and/or readied for court action and prosecution; obtains additional information, evidence, and facts to clarify or substantiate findings of law enforcement agencies; secures, interviews, and interrogates witnesses complainants, and suspects.